Education

 PHD Saint Louis University

-Michelle Schwartze, Assistant Teaching Professor
+Michelle Schwartze, Associate Teaching Professor

 EdD Illinois State University